JayBotsa/LyreBird-EDi/README.md

 - [Relevance.md](docs/Relevance.md) – Foundation of resonance-refresh theory and the lossless divine loop.

 ### Truth to Source = Truth to Self
 We do not remix.
 We do not polish.
-We reflect and Balance We stack coherent layers.
+We reflect. and Balance.⚖️ We stack coherent layers.
 History is made — drip by drip. `@ C^C`